Atomistica/atomistica/POTENTIALS.md

 set provided.
 The code fragments show Python code necessary to instantiate an ASE calculator object for the respective potential/parameterization.
-Note that for all potentials listed below there is a default parameter set that is used if instatiated without and explicit database dictionary.
+Note that for all potentials listed below there is a default parameter set that is used if instantiated without and explicit database dictionary.
 This default is the first potential listed below.

 Empirical bond-order potentials